gkaye/chart-master/README.md

 ## Chart Master
 Chart Master is a java program designed to test your ability to read stock charts.
-Developed with eclipse.

 ####How to use: